Mushroom & Wild Rice Stuffed Acorn Squash

 This Mushroom & Wild Rice Stuffed Acorn Squash is filled with caramelized onions, cauliflower florets, spinach, dried cranberries, and pecans.
 It’s served with a drizzle of lemon tahini sauce.
-This comforting and colorful dish has a variety of textures, tons of flavor, and makes the perfect hearty dinner or side dish.
+This comforting and colorful dish has a variety of textures and makes the perfect hearty dinner or side dish.
+It’s perfect as vegan holiday main dish for Thanksgiving!

 My sister and I came up with the idea for this recipe, but we used bell peppers to stuff the delicious filling into.
 I’m not a huge bell pepper fan, so I ended up eating most of the filling but not eating the pepper itself.
 BUT I loved the filling so much, I had to make it again.